cdot/Ping/README.md

 This work is in support of a project to build a bathygraphic map of a quarry used by SCUBA divers from our dive club.
 Previously surveying has been done using a GPS tracker attached to a buoy, while a diver below notes depths below the buoy on a slate.
-This is a slow and error-prone process, and I wanted a better approach.
+This is a slow and error-prone process, and I wanted a better solution.

 There are a number of sonar fish-finder devices on the market that appeared to offer a solution;
 they are primarily designed for the angling community and have limited access to depth data.
 A